ziontee113/icon-picker.nvim/README.md

 vim.keymap.set("i", "<C-i>", "<cmd>IconPickerInsert alt_font symbols nerd_font emoji<cr>", opts)
 ```

+#### Available Commands:

+- `IconPickerNormal` - Pick Icon and insert it to the buffer (normal mode)
+- `IconPickerInsert` - Pick Icon and insert it to the buffer (insert mode)
+- `IconPickerYank` - Pick Icon and yank it to register (will not input to buffer)

-You can cherry pick the Icon source to your preference, for example:
+You can cherry pick the Icon source to your preference using arguments, for example:

 ```
 :IconPickerInsert alt_font symbols